Music in Willa Cather's Writing

 Companion Playlist Highlights Musical Event in Cather's Life

-Internationally renowned violinist David Hochstein (1892-1918) was the prototype for the fictional David Gerhardt, friend of Claude Wheeler, in Cather’s One of Ours.
+Renowned violinist David Hochstein (1892-1918) was the prototype for fictional David Gerhardt, friend of Claude Wheeler, in Cather’s One of Ours.
 “I wanted my red-headed soldier from a prairie farm to 'get some of his back,' . . . through a fine friendship,” Cather said in a New York Herald interview published December 24, 1922.
-During the course of the interview, Cather spoke of having met Hochstein on three occasions, the first taking place in 1916 when a group of musician friends gathered at an apartment in New York's Wellington Hotel.
+During the course of the interview, Cather spoke of having met Hochstein on three occasions, the first in 1916 when a group of musician friends gathered in New York's Wellington Hotel.
 “They played a lot of chamber music that afternoon, Schubert's Death and the Maiden among other things, but what I particularly remember was their beautiful playing of Schubert's Die Forelle (The Trout) . . .” said Cather.
 Our second playlist is built around Cather's memorable afternoon of music with Hochstein and friends.
 Tragically, the violinist was killed in the Battle of Argonne while serving with the United States Army.